 The Corporation is under the actual tax regime in Brazil.
 The statutory tax rate applicable to corporate income is 34%.
 This is comprised of a basic 15% corporate income tax, plus 10% surtax and 9% social contribution tax.
 Tax losses may be carried forward indefinitely; however, any utilization of losses in a subsequent taxation year is limited to 30% of the taxable income in that period.
 In 2021, the Company received approval from tax authorities in Brazil for Supertintendência de Desenvolvimento do Nordeste ("SUDENE"), a regional tax incentive offered in Bahia State.
 Under the incentive, special deductions reduce the inherent current tax payable on qualifying projects to an effective rate of 15.25% (through a 75% reduction in each of the corporate income tax and surtax rates).
 The effective rate is a corresponding 15.25% where profits for SUDENE profits align with taxable income under the actual profit regime.
 The SUDENE incentive applies to natural gas profits Alvopetro earns for a period of ten taxation years, commencing January 1, 2021 and ending December 31, 2030.
+In 2023, the SUDENE incentive applicable to Alvopetro was expanded to include profits from natural gas liquids (condensate) in addition to natural gas.
 The Company expects the SUDENE rate to be applicable for its natural gas projects in Brazil up to the initial designed facility capacity of 180,000,000 m3 per annum (493,150 m3/d or 17.4 MMcfpd).
-In the 2022 taxation year, the benefit of the SUDENE incentive reduced current tax expense to \$1.3 million after recognition of the SUDENE benefit.
-The Company expects to be taxable in 2023 and future years.
+In the 2023 taxation year, the benefit of the SUDENE incentive reduced current tax expense to \$2.5 million after recognition of the SUDENE benefit.
+The Company expects to be taxable in 2024 and future years.